CVLABLUMS/CVGL-Camera-Calibration/README.md

 # CAMERA CALIBRATION THROUGH GEOMETRIC CONSTRAINTS FROM ROTATION AND PROJECTION MATRICES

-This code repository implements the camera calibration approach presented in the paper "Camera Calibration through Geometric Constraints from Rotation and Projection Matrices".
+This code repository implements the camera calibration approach presented in the paper "Camera Calibration through Geometric Constraints from Rotation and Projection Matrices" available at [https://arxiv.org/abs/2402.08437](https://arxiv.org/abs/2402.08437).
 It offers efficient and accurate calibration using geometric constraints derived from rotation and projection matrices, providing an alternative to traditional methods.

 This repository is valuable for: